LxndrKrchvtsv/pizza-app/README.md

 # Hello!
 This is the test mini app pizza delivery.

-# It was created to showcase my skills.

 # ou can view the demo at: https://LxndrKrchvtsv.github.io/pizza-app
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).